-Date of completion: 17/11/2017 (revision to assess G. holbrooki separately completed on 03/06/2019)

-Date of second revision: 26/08/2020

-Positive opinion by the Scientific Forum: 17/11/2020
+Date of completion: 17/11/2017 (revamp to create G. affinis specific RA completed on 03/06/2019) Date of second revision: 26/08/2020 Positive opinion by the Scientific Forum: 17/11/2020

-References page 55 ANNEX I - Scoring of Likelihoods of Events 61 ANNEX II - Scoring of Magnitude of Impacts 62 ANNEX III - Scoring of Confidence Levels 63 ANNEX IV - Species Distribution Model 64 ANNEX V - Evidence on measures and their implementation cost 82
+References page 51 ANNEX I - Scoring of Likelihoods of Events 57 ANNEX II - Scoring of Magnitude of Impacts 58 ANNEX III - Scoring of Confidence Levels 59 ANNEX IV - Species Distribution Model 60 ANNEX V - Evidence on measures and their implementation cost 78

-RISK SUMMARIES RESPONSE CONFIDENCE COMMENT Summarise Entry moderately likely high The distribution of responses was effectively bi-modal, with unlikely and likely being the most frequent responses, so the overall response for Entry is 'moderately likely'.
+RESPONSE CONFIDENCE COMMENT Summarise Entry moderately likely high The distribution of responses was effectively bi-modal, with unlikely and likely being the most frequent responses, so the overall response for Entry is 'moderately likely'.
 Confidence was consistently high.
-Summarise Establishment very likely high G. holbrooki has broad distributions both in its native and introduced ranges, including in the risk assessment area, with a demonstrated ability to adapt to areas with colder climatic conditions, including some sources mentioning persistence and establishment in water bodies that are subjected to winter ice cover.
-As such, establishment risk is 'very likely', and confidence is high, based on the breadth of literature available.
-Our search was thorough but not exhaustive, it resulted however to substantial evidence regarding the species ability for adaptation to low temperatures.
-Summarise Spread slow medium Overall, the spread of G. holbrooki is likely to be slow, and based on the available evidence, there is medium confidence in this ranking of dispersal speed.
-Summarise Impact major medium Overall, the current and future impacts of Gambusia holbrooki are moderate (economic) to major (biodiversity and ecosystem function), so 'major' seems to be the appropriate classification of impact.
-Much of the evidence for non-biodiversity impacts is speculative and/or conflicting, so the overall confidence in the responses is medium.
-Conclusion of the risk assessment high medium G. holbrooki is known to exert many negative impacts.
+Summarise Establishment very likely high G. affinis has broad distributions both in their native and introduced ranges outside the risk assessment area, with demonstrated ability to adapt to areas with colder climatic conditions, including some sources mentioning persistence and establishment in water bodies that are subjected to winter ice cover.
+As such, establishment risk is 'very likely', and confidence is high, based on the breadth of literature available (our search was thorough but not exhaustive, it resulted however to substantial evidence regarding the species ability for adaptation to low temperatures).
+Summarise Spread Slow Low Overall, the spread of G. affinis is likely to be slow, and in view of the very limited available evidence for Europe, there is low confidence in this ranking of dispersal speed.
+Summarise Impact Major low Overall, the current and future impacts of G. affinis are moderate (economic) to major (biodiversity and ecosystem function), so 'major' seems to be the appropriate classification of impact.
+Much of the evidence for non-biodiversity impacts is speculative and/or conflicting, so the overall confidence in the responses is low.
+Conclusion of the risk assessment High low The close congener G. holbrooki is known to exert many negative impacts and it is highly likely that G. affinis will have the same effects.